3ncod3/keep-mega-alive/README.md

-# keep-mega-alive
+# Keep-MEGA-Alive
 A script to keep your mega account(s) alive and print their used storage info (`df -h`).

 ## Installation

-### Install MEGAcmd
+### 1. Install MEGAcmd

 Go to https://github.com/meganz/MEGAcmd for full instructions.

 #### Debian/Ubuntu via APT

 The advantage of doing it this way is that updates of MEGAcmd will be automatically fetched and installed when you upgrade your packages.

 Add the MEGA signing key for the repository